robocorp/ecs-on-demand-worker/README.md

 ### Prerequisites

  1. Robocorp Control Room organization with On-Demand Workers enabled.
 This feature is part of the Enterprise tier, or may otherwise be activated by Robocorp staff.
  1. Computer with [Terraform](https://www.terraform.io) v1.3+ and [Docker Desktop](https://docker.com) installed.
  The scripts in this repository will work as-is on MacOS and Linux, but can be easily adapted for Windows.
+Additional instructions for specific operating systems: [Amazon Linux 2](#amazon-linux-2)
  1. AWS Account with administrative privileges.
 We recommended reserving a dedicated AWS account for this workload within your AWS Organization according to AWS Best Practices.
  1. Basic knowledge of above mentioned tooling, AWS infrastructure and Robocorp technology stack.